wilkie/blog/posts/djehuty.md

 ### Machines that build themselves

 The prospect of hardware printing means that such solutions are potentially available to all people who can manufacture a 3d-printer, or acquire one that can print itself.
 At the end of the day, we can provide a minimal subset of components that can be used to generate the rest of the machine from information in the network.
 This should reduce the physical costs of the machine.
 Upgrades to the machine would be as easy as acquiring the machine, and furthermore would be available to all through the network.
 Hence, this infrastructure, when implemented at all three components (software, hardware, and network) create a sustainable computational platform for all of humanity and firmly place the power of computation freely in the hands of the people.

+### References

+1. Artist's depiction of apocalypse from [here](http://pierremassine.deviantart.com/art/Apocalypse-145369171).
+2. Discussion of affordable 3d printing [here](http://www.engadget.com/2012/09/26/form-1-delivers-high-end-3d-printing-for-an-affordable-price/), which the image was taken.
+3. The minimalistic image of a peer-to-peer network and a simple description of what that is can be found [here](http://www.freelan.org/).